firewalla/msp-api-examples/get-topk-bandwidth-usage-devices/README.md

 ### Example
-Get topk bandwidth usage devices within a custom period on your msp.
-If the bandwidth usage is reach the limit you config, can send a message to Discord also, do the same thing as [Send alarms to Discord](../send-alarms-to-discord/README.md).
+Get top bandwidth usage devices within a custom period on your MSP.
+If the bandwidth usage reaches the configured limit, it will be able to send a message to Discord.
+It functions the same as [Send alarms to Discord](../send-alarms-to-discord/README.md).

 ***Reminder: It is only supported on MSP 2.1.0 or later.***